There’s one best practice for marketing to software developers. It’s to “Not market to software developers.”

 3. Build trust.
 Be real.
 It’s helpful to have a developer consult with your marketing team so they can help you craft messages that will add value and not appear to be marketing messages.

 4. Use data.
 When marketing to software developers and engineers, it is essential to use data to back up your claims.
 This data can come in customer testimonials, case studies, or third-party research.
-Using data in your marketing materials can show potential customers that you have a well-rounded understanding of your product and that facts back up your claims.
+Using data in your marketing materials can show potential customers that you understand your product well and that facts support your claims.

 As you can see from this analysis, several insights and actions can be taken that can inform a B2B marketing strategy when marketing to software developers or any technical audience.